earmuff-jam/climate/README.md

 1. The general consensus is to create a new migration instead of trying to fix the existing script.
 This way, we can ensure a clean run every time.

 2. Deploy your changes to supabase is not in sync with your project at the time.
 We plan to fix it soon, but for now we have to run these commands seperately. 😵‍💫😵‍💫

+**HANDLING ERRORS DURING MIGRATIONS**

+The common practice should be to develop locally.
+Push your changes and then view it in the developmental instance of the application in supabase.
+If you are unaware of how to develop locally, instruction are written above.